kateile/kateile/README.md

 #### More

-- 🔭 I’m currently building a brand-new payments platform.
+- 🔭 I’m currently playing with open source.
 - 🌱 I’m currently learning blockchain technology.
 - 💬 Ask me about medications or programming.
 - 📫 How to reach me: s@kateile.com